 - LinkedIn if you are a freelancer or involved with other professional services.

 Although the world of real-time customer reviews can seem like a curse to small business owners, it can also be a blessing.
-Reviews provide free advertising, business insights, and customer service feedback to help your businesses grow.
+Reviews provide free advertising, business insights, and customer service feedback to help your business grow.
 Now all you have to do is go out and get them.

 To learn more about Sideline’s features and how they can make your life easier and grow your business, take a look at some of the blog posts listed below.